monkeemods/MMNightingaleOS/readme.md

 In  `passive`  mode,  it will ignore any other trigger pull in mid firing cycle.
 Example for burstfire,  while it fires off all 3 burst shots,  if you pull your trigger again,  your blaster will fire a total of 3 shots with 2 trigger pull in total.

-In  `reactive`  mode,  it WILL NOT ignore the trigge pull in mid firing cycle.
+In  `reactive`  mode,  it WILL NOT ignore the trigger pull in mid firing cycle.
 While it still firing the first set of 3 shots,  if you press the trigger again,  a total of 6 shots will be fired.

 This applies to semi auto as well but since the speed is too fast,  you will barely notice this unless you do it on purpose.
 Using  `passive`  trigger might give you the sense of the trigger malfunction so configure this based on your preference.